 …the whole range [of social rights] from the right to a modicum of economic welfare and security, to the right to share to the full in the social heritage and to live the civilized life according to the standards prevailing in society (Marshall, 1950, p.8).

 In this study, it was possible to explore what ‘getting by’ on benefits entailed and the social rights provided to those in receipt of out-of-work benefits.
-What was particularly notable was the extent to which those living on out-of-work benefits were forced to actively manage on a very low-income, with going without or having to make difficult choices (such as to heat or eat) very common, something which is frequently found in the wider empirical research evidence (Lansley and Mack, 2015, Daly and Kelly, 2015).
-A narrative of going without and making do dominated (Patrick, 2015):
+What was particularly notable was the extent to which those living on out-of-work benefits were forced to actively manage on very low-incomes.
+‘Going without’ andhaving to make difficult choices (such as to heat or eat) were very common, something which is frequently found in the wider empirical research evidence (Lansley and Mack, 2015, Daly and Kelly, 2015).
+A narrative of going without and making do was a central theme of the interviews undertaken (Patrick, 2015).
+As Cath reported,

 [earlier] this year I needed underwear so I didn’t pay my gas and electric that fortnight.
 And I spent it on underwear.
-(Cath, W1)
+(W1)

 The parents in the study frequently spoke of going without so that their children could be well cared for, and there were also instances of participants shoplifting for basic necessities.